AlmaStreet/ai_models/README.md

 # ai_models

-This project goes through creating AI models from scratch using Tensorflow, PyTorch, and Hugging Face libraries.
+This project goes through creating AI models from scratch using TensorFlow, PyTorch, and Hugging Face libraries.

-# Tensorflow and PyTorch
+# TensorFlow and PyTorch

 Setting up virtual environment
 ```